-Per LDR Section 4.4.13(I), within the CBD zoning district, the parking required for the hotel is 0.7 space per guest room plus one space per 800 square feet of meeting rooms and shops.
+Per LDR Section 4.4.13(I), within the CBD zoning district, the parking required for the condominium is 90.75 parking spaces.
 The required parking for the office use is one space per 300 square feet of net floor.
 The parking requirement for retail and commercial uses is one space per 500 square feet of net floor area.
-The required parking for the restaurant is 6 spaces per 1,000 square feet of gross floor area.
+The required parking for the restaurant is six spaces per 1,000 square feet of gross floor area.

 Per LDR Section 4.4.24(G)(4), within the OSSHAD zoning district, all non-residential uses, with the exception of restaurants, and business and professional offices, shall provide one parking space per 300 sq.ft. of total new or existing gross floor area being converted to non-residential use.
 This requirement may be reduced to one parking space per 400 sq.ft. of gross floor area, or by at least one space, where there is a mix of residential and non-residential use in the same structure.
 Restaurants shall provide six spaces per one thousand square feet of total new or existing floor area being converted to restaurant use.
 Residential-type inns shall provide one parking space per guest room/unit.
 Business and professional offices shall provide one space per 300 sq. ft. of total new or existing net floor area being converted to office use.
 This requirement may be reduced to one parking space per 400 sq.ft. of net floor area, or by at least one space, where there is a mix of residential and office use in the same structure.
+The required alternative fuel parking is three parking spaces and five alternative fuel parking spaces are provided.

-Based on the above, the required parking for the proposed development is 377 spaces and 383 spaces are provided.
+Based on the above, the required parking for the proposed development is a total of 379 spaces and 379 spaces are provided.
 Thus, the development has met the City's parking requirements.
+The site plan incorrectly indicates that 368 parking spaces are required.
+A condition of approval is attached that the site plan be revised to correctly note the required parking of 379 parking spaces prior to certification of the site plan.